 (20) and there will be many signs and miracles in those days.

-At first we should stress that the signs and miracles of verse 20 do not refer to Jesus’ spectacular activity of miracles and exorcisms.
+We should first stress that the signs and miracles of verse 20 do not refer to Jesus’ spectacular display of miracles and exorcisms.
 The position of this possible time indicator at the end of the section suggests otherwise.
-Also, Josephus does not report extraordinary events which could be interpreted as signs and miracles in the thirties of the first century CE.
-Therefore a different question can be asked: is there another period in that era that is identifiable as a period – or maybe the period – of ‘signs and miracles’ (σημεῖα καἱ τέρατα)?
+Also, Josephus does not report any extraordinary events that could be interpreted as signs and miracles in the thirties of the first century CE.
+So perhaps a different question could be raised: is there another period in that era that is identifiable as a period – or maybe the period – of ‘signs and miracles’ (σημεῖα καἱ τέρατα)?

-Below I discuss several fragments of Josephus’s War in which these two words are used.
-As we will see, a pattern can be discerned in Josephus’s use of σημεῖα and τέρατα: these words are frequently used in in a context of catastrophe, war, destruction or calamity.
-In the quotes below I underline the ‘signs’ and ‘miracles’ (or ‘portents’) nouns and I put in bold the words or phrases related to war or catastrophe.
+Below, I discuss several fragments of Josephus’s War that include these two words.
+It will be demonstrated that there is a pattern to Josephus’s use of σημεῖα and τέρατα: these words are frequently used in a context of catastrophe, war, destruction or calamity.
+In the quotes below I underline the nouns that pertain to ‘signs’ and ‘miracles’ (or ‘portents’) and I highlight in bold the words or phrases related to war or catastrophe.

-In War Josephus only once uses the words σημεῖα and τέρατα together, at the very beginning of this work (Book I verse 28) when he oversees his undertaking: I will describe the burning of the Temple, perpetrated contrary to Caesar’s wishes, and the number of sacred treasures seized as booty from the flames; the capture of the city, and the signs and portents that preceded it.
+In War, Josephus uses the words σημεῖα and τέρατα together only once, at the very beginning of this work (Book I verse 28) when discussing its scope: I will describe the burning of the Temple, perpetrated contrary to Caesar’s wishes, and the number of sacred treasures seized as booty from the flames; the capture of the city, and the signs and portents that preceded it.